-Marcia Harvey Isaksson is an artist who's main line of inquiry is our common cultural heritage, using textile techniques as a vehicle to navigate her investigations.
+Marcia Harvey Isaksson is an artist whose main line of inquiry is our common cultural heritage, using textile techniques as a vehicle to navigate her investigations.
 She is interested in site-specific narratives, working often with a mix of media, from video, to sculpture, to performance.
 For information about her exhibition design practice, please visit sqcircle.se.
 For information about her textile and fiber art gallery, please visit fiberspace.se.

 The region around Hallstahammar and the Strömsholms canal is steeped in the rich history of metal ore mining and metal production.
 I was invited to interpret the area through an artistic project.
 Knowledge Stones focuses on the embedded and shared knowledge that has been passed down through the ages.

 The individual objects build a narrative, a personal interpretation of stories told and stories found within the materials themselves.
 Textile techniques transform everyday metal meshes and threads, uniting them with their source - ore, and the bi-product of their making - slag.

 This project is the result of a artist residency programme funded by Kulturrådet, Region Västmanland, Hallstahammar kommun and Konstfrämjandet Västmanland.
 First exhibited at Skantzen in Hallstahammar during July 2020.

 Photo: Karin Björkquist

 A newly build West African style dragstone loom and a Swedish Glimåkra counterbalanced loom engage in a kind of dialogue, sharing the same warp, discussing the universality of plain weave.